XiongPengNUS/rsome/docs/_site/example_sudoku.md

 ### Integer programming for Sudoku

 In this section we will use a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) game to illustrate how to use integer and multi-dimensional arrays in RSOME.
 Sudoku is a popular number puzzle.
 The goal is to place the digits in \[1,9\] on a nine-by-nine grid, with some of the digits already filled in.
-Your solution must satisfy the following four rules:
+The solution must satisfy the following four rules:

 1. Each cell contains an integer in \[1,9\].
 2. Each row must contain each of the integers in \[1,9\].